 Volunteering in the glorious local countryside is great for happiness, health and habitat.
 Come & join our happy conservation crew!

 The Downlands Partnership also has its own flock of sheep (breeds: Herdwick, Beulah Speckled Face & Jacob), Sussex cattle and British feral goats, that seasonally graze the chalk downland as part of the long-term countryside management partnership programme.
-Find out more @downygrazers and Facebook.
+Find out more about our conservation grazing work by visiting @downygrazers and Downlands grazing on Facebook.